cspark2610/medical-transcription-classification-/README.md

 ## Text Preprocessing

-Before we beging feature extraction, a lot of preprocessing needs to take be enacted to streamline the vectorization process.
-This includes splitting our transcripts into lists of words, lowercasing all words, expanding contractions (i.e., that's -> that is), removing punctuations, stopwords, digits, special characters, and outliers that I had picked up along the way ('mmddyyyy','abc', etc.).
-Basically, any words or sequene of words you know does not help define the class.
-And, lastly, lemmatizing and stemming words, and removing terms with less tah n2 characters.
+To get better classification results, documents need to be cleansed and extracted og important words that help define its' class.
+As mentioned above, we will splitting our transcripts into bag of words, lowercasing all words, removing punctuations, stopwords, digits, special characters, and outliers that I had picked up along the way ('mmddyyyy','abc', etc.).
+And, lastly, lemmatizing and stemming words,

-For evaluation of scispaCy's 'en_core_sm' biomedical NLP package, we will develop two preprocessing functions that perform all the above with one of the functions containing scispaCy.
+For evaluation of scispaCy's 'en_core_sm' biomedical NLP package, we will develop two preprocessing functions that perform all the above with one of the functions containing this package.

-You can look more into it.
-This package contains over 100,000 biomedical vocabulary, contains more attributes and methods such as abbreviation detection, genetic biomarkers, and details for biomedical entities.
+This package contains over 100,000 biomedical vocabulary, contains more attributes and methods such as abbreviation detection and details on biomedical entities.
 Here is the url, https://pypi.org/project/scispacy/.

 ### Text Data Feature Extraction - Count Vectorization (CV) and term frequency inverse document frequency (Tf-IDF)(TF)

-We will begin by performing sklearn's 'train_test_split' function to output 20% testing set and 80% training set.
-Reasons for why we are doing this first is because we do not want to fit and tranform our entire dataset with CV and TFIDF; by doing so, will allow some extra information regarding our validation set to leak into our classification process, which will inflate our metrics.
-So, split first.
+Using the function we built, we will employ sklearn's 'train_test_split' function to output 20% testing set and 80% training set.

 Now we are setting our parameters for Count Vectorization and Tf-Idf.
-I set both to extract unigrams, bigrams and trigrams, or (1,3 n-grams), max features were set to 5000; although, a higher number of features will allow for better classification scores, but this will require higher computing power and memory, which I do not currently have at my disposal.
+Setting both to extract unigrams, bigrams and trigrams, or (1,3 n-grams), max features were set to 5000; although, a higher number of features will allow for better classification scores, but this requires higher computing power and memory, which I do not currently have.

-Max_df were set to 95%, meaning that terms that appear in 95% of our total number of transcriptions will be removed.
-Furthermore, Min_df was set to terms having to appear in atleast 4 and 5 document appearances for tf-idf and cv, respectively.
+Max_df are set to 95%, meaning that terms that appear in 95% of our total number of transcriptions will be removed.
+Furthermore, Min_df are set to terms having to appear in atleast 4 and 5 document appearances for tf-idf and cv, respectively.
 We do not want terms that are too common or too rare.

 And finally, both methods were fit to only the training sets and then transformed both training and testing sets using the vector that was fitted on training set.

-So now, we have converted our text strings into numerical vectors representening our language!
-The outputs are sparse matrices, which is perfect for the following method.
+So now, we have converted our text strings into numerical vectors that represent our language!

-### Truncated SVD
+### LSA - Truncated SVD

-Truncated SVD, similiar but not equivalent to PCA, will be applied to our textcount/tf-idf sparse matrices - these two sequential processess are better known as latent semanatic analysis (LSA).
-Latent, meaning subtle or hidden; semantics, in the case of variable meanings of terms depending on context in which it is being used.
-The benefit of LSA is very rewarding, it transforms our term count/sparse matrices into a "semantic" space of lower dimensionality and uses "K"-number of singular value decomposition to find hidden, latent meanings and embeddings within our texts that allows us, or the computer, to understand the contexts, terms, etc of our data; and additionaly, by uncovering more conncetions between our texts, LSA allows our original data variance to be explained with reduced amount of features/data.
-As you can see below.
+Truncated SVD, similiar but not equivalent to PCA, will be applied to our count/inverse document freq sparse matrices.
+The benefit of LSA is  it transforms our count/sparse matrices into a "semantic" space of lower dimensionality and uses "K"-number of singular value decomposition to find hidden, latent meanings within our texts wthat allowing us, or the computer, to understand the contexts, terms, etc with lower number of features.

 The number of features reduced from 5000 to 775 for our CV training set, and 5000 to 1123 for TF-IDF training set.
 I had set my function to try to estimate 95% proportional variance, however we got 94% which is very close and will gladly accept.

                 Estimating number of components need to explain 95.0% for CV...
                 **************************************************
-                775 components needed to explain 95.0% variance.
+                764 components needed to explain 95.0% variance.
                 **************************************************
                 Initial Feature Training Set -->{(1968, 5000)}
                 Initial Feature Testing Set -->{(492, 5000)}
                 **************************************************
-                Modified Feature Training Set -->(1968, 775)
+                Modified Feature Training Set -->(1968, 764)
-                Modified Feature Testing Set -->(492, 775)
+                Modified Feature Testing Set -->(492, 764)
                 **************************************************
                 Explained proportional variance: 94%